szabgab/slides/talks/github-pages.md

-In the _config file we can add a field called <b>description:</b>.
+In the _config file we can add a field called **description:**.
 It will provide the content for the subtitle of the header.